Inbibo/shift_docs/docs/getting_started/licensing.md

 Shift also distinguishes between two *Licensing Types*:

 - **Interactive:** License type that allows the user to use Shift from the graphical interface in standalone or within another compatible software.
-This licensing type is intended for users that will develop workflows and interact with Shift's node-based features and interface to create their automatization processes.
+This licensing type is intended for users who will develop workflows and interact with Shift's node-based features and interface to create their automatization processes.
 - **Batch:** License type that allows the user to run Shift from a batch script or terminal without the ability to use the graphical interface for manipulating workflows.
-This licensing type is intended for users that want to run Shift from a terminal or integrate a Shift workflow execution in their custom Python script.
+This licensing type is intended for users who want to run Shift from a terminal or integrate a Shift workflow execution in their custom Python script.

 To be able to activate Shift it is required to purchase a `PRODUCT KEY`.
 Product keys can be purchased through Inbibo's official [website](https://inbibo.co.uk/shift#prices).
 Shift product keys have the following characteristics: